 X-linked hypophosphatemia (XLH) is a genetic disorder that causes low levels of phosphorus in the blood and affects bones, muscles, and teeth.
 XLH causes an excess amount of phosphate to be eliminated by the kidneys in the urine (otherwise known as phosphate wasting or hypophosphatemia).
 Phosphate is a mineral that is important for the normal formation of bones and teeth.
-In patients with XLH, fibroblast growth factor 23 (FGF23) levels are increased.

 XLH can also be referred to as other names including hereditary hypophosphatemic rickets, vitamin-D resistant rickets, or genetic rickets.
 XLH differs from other types of rickets because it cannot be treated by increasing vitamin D alone.